PinaeOS/py-task/README.md

 py_task
 =========
 py_task is a task scheduling tools for Python.
-It already used on device monitor project.

 Installation
 ------------